abhijitsarkar/feign/README.md

    * Use a different persistence implementation: This is possible although it takes some work.
      Set the property `feign.recording.recordingService` to an Akka `Actor` implementation.
-It will receive requests in the form of `*Request` class in the package `org.abhijitsarkar.feign.api.persistence`.
+It will receive requests in the form of `*Request` classes in the package `org.abhijitsarkar.feign.api.persistence`.

 ## Contribute